dianabali/DLBCSPJWD01/README.md

 1. Create a superuser running `python manage.py createsuperuser`.
 2. Follow the prompts to set a username, email, and password.
 3. Run the development server again.
 4. After you open the app in your browser, go to /admin.
+Login with your username and password.